lalehkoupa/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+console.log(f1()) shows 10 as we assign 1- to x(global variable)
+console.log(y) shows undefined as we declare y in the code block and is not accessible outside of that code block

 ## Question 3